Nick talking to Michael Portillo about queer history on the BBC’s Great British Railway Journeys

 30 mins / 1 hour

-With a history dating back 350 years to the bawdy times of royal courtesan Nell Gwynn, the West End is the bustling theatreland of London.
-It represents the highest level of British commercial theatre in the English-speaking world.
-Over the years it has played host to more than its fair share of queer stars such as Oscar Wilde, Sir Ian McKellen and the largely forgotten Maud Allan.
+With a history dating back 350 years, the West End is the bustling theatreland of London, representing the highest level of British commercial theatre in the English-speaking world.
+It has played host to more than its fair share of queer stars such as Oscar Wilde, Sir Ian McKellen and the largely forgotten Canadian lesbian Maud Allan.
+We take a deep dive into early British drag, including a drag king who became England’s highest earning woman, and the trial of ‘The Funny He-She Ladies’ which astounded and exhilarated the Victorian public.

 Queer Music from Schubert to Sylvester